bverschueren/in2un/README.md

 ### Handling missing fields

 This library processes data based on the available information.
 Some raw objects in an Insights archive may lack the `apiVersion` and `kind` fields, which are essential for parsing into Kubernetes unstructured types.
 To ensure proper parsing, the library injects DUMMY values for these fields.
-Users can override these dummy values using the `--api-version` and `--kind flags`.
+Users can override these dummy values using the `--api-version` and `--kind flags`, which is required by printing tools to generate the proper output table columns.

 As an example, `Pod` resource files are lacking its apiVersion and Kind fields, so dummy values are injected: